 Robert Grome CA

-Robert was a Financial Services Partner with PwC Hong Kong from 1992-2014, including nearly 4 years in Singapore, where he now resides.
-Robert led the Firm’s Asset Management practice in Asia Pacific and dealt extensively with Private Equity and Hedge funds as well as the more traditional large fund managers.
+Robert was a Financial Services Partner with PwC Hong Kong for 22 years, including nearly 4 years in Singapore, where he now resides.
+Robert led the Firm’s Asset Management practice in Asia Pacific and dealt extensively with Private Equity and Hedge funds as well as the more traditional large Fund Managers.
 He sat on PwC’s Global Leadership Team for the Asset Management Industry for nearly 18 years.

 Robert’s interests outside of work include travel, the education of his three young children (one of whom is autistic) and sports.
-In addition, he is an avid reader of newspapers and books on history, economics and geo-political matters, especially as it impacts Asia.
+Combining his love of football and travel, Robert has attended the last 10 FIFA World Cup tournaments.
+In addition, he is an avid reader of newspapers and books on history, economics and geo-political matters.